Pevernow/noise_step/README.md

 # noise_step

-Optimization and replication of noises_step.
+Optimization and replication of noise_step.
 In terms of results, it's very bad.
 Perhaps I need to rethink its purpose